 Outward Bound exists to unlock human potential.
 It provides short-term team building and leadership courses to foster values and strengthen life-skills.
 These courses use adventurous outdoor activities such as sea kayaking and rock climbing to help individuals and teams improve these skills.
 Outward Bound is the trademark name of a unique educational enterprise.
 It is also a vivid seafaring metaphor suggesting a journey into a wider world.
 Each year about 250,000 people complete an Outward Bound course around the world making it the largest and most established teambuilding organization globally, operating in over 30 countries and with a total turnover of over $USD100 million per year.

-In Vietnam, Outward Bound is a registered social enterprise and to date about 1500 people having completed a course.
+In Vietnam, Outward Bound is a registered social enterprise and to date, about 1500 people have completed a course.
 People have come from all over Vietnam as well as internationally from as far as Singapore to the site, as it is located a short 20 minutes from Quy Nhon airport, allowing for easy access.

-Outward Bound Vietnam operates from a purpose-built coastal centre, including 100 dormitory style beds for residential training as well as a large hall with indoor climbing gym and ropes course.
+Outward Bound Vietnam operates from a purpose-built coastal centre, including 100 dormitory-style beds for residential training as well as a large hall with an indoor climbing gym and ropes course.
 The location also maximises opportunities for engaging with sea kayaking and ocean activities, making it an ideal destination for schools and companies looking at teambuilding retreats.

 A team of international staff from the Outward Bound community have been recruited to establish operations, and several cohorts of local instructors have been recruited, who undergo a year-long training program as part of their job.
 This training includes hard skills such as sea kayaking, rock climbing and hiking, as well as soft skills such as leadership and teambuilding theory.
 There is international training courses, such as wilderness first aid training, with the trainer coming in from the USA specifically to provide this training, and these local instructors also learn how to swim, as they must complete a lifesaving certificate too.